 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
 This ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

-In maths this half term, year 5 will be focussing on multiplication and its application in real life contexts.
-They will be gaining an understanding of finance and insurance in the learning journey and will be making judgements on the best offers by applying their multiplication knowledge through comparing different rates.
-The children will also be building on their division learning from year 4 by representing their understanding using both concrete models and written methods.
-By the end of the term, the children will carry out a budget investigation based on a typical adult annual income, incorporating their multiplication and division learning.
-They will then reflect on the learning and consider their useful learning mistakes.
+n maths this half term, year 5 will be focussing on fractions and applying them in real life contexts.
+They will be building on their knowledge of finance and enterprise focusing on their expenditure, sales and profit linking to their project outcome.
+The children will also be building on their fraction learning from year 4 by representing their understanding of equivalent fractions using both concrete models and written methods.
+By the end of the term, the children will secure their knowledge of efficient methods to add and subtract fractions with the same and different denominators and covert between mixed and improper fractions.

 In science this half term, year 5 will be learning about animals including humans.
 The children will build on their knowledge from year and deepening their understanding of the human life cycle, including puberty and comparing it to the life cycle of other mammals and reptiles.
 As part of STEM fortnight, the children will be using their DT skills to create a model of a London landmark/ monument following the national engineering cycle.
 They will be making real life applications to STEM roles and developing their problem-solving skills.

 In art this half term, the children will be looking at art that follows the theme of upcycling and symbolism, repairing broken ceramics.
 By repairing broken ceramics it’s possible to give a new lease of life to pottery that becomes even more refined thanks to its “scars”.
 The Japanese art of Kintsugi teaches that broken objects are not something to hide but to display with pride.